xiongchiamiov/Style-Guidelines/python.md

 Try to avoid functions over 50 lines.
 If you find yourself writing a long function, you should probably extract out parts to separate functions.

-Use reStructuredText-formatted docstrings to document function purpose, return values, and anything not obvious from the function signature, with each variable on its own line.

-    def connectToDB(user, password):
-    	"""
-    	Attempts to connect to the database server

-    	``user``: username of the database user

-    	``password``: password of the database user

-    	Throws DatabaseConnectionError on error
-    	"""
-    	...

 Comments
 --------